When Alejandro Ayestarán was thinking of investing remotely in real estate, he was thinking really remote.

 Most of the gains in the housing market have come in the Sunbelt, as industries in the Northeast and the Rust Belt have faded and tax policies in those regions have become more onerous.

-He recommends looking at three market drivers when deciding where to invest in property:
+He recommends looking at three market drivers when deciding where to invest in rental property:

-Accessing quality data and understanding the risks of investing remotely, the decision on where to buy becomes clearer.
+With quality data and an understanding of the risks of remote real estate investing, the decision on where to buy becomes clearer.

 “If your money can work harder for you elsewhere, why not?”
 Stepp asked.

 Where to look for out of state rental property?